 The roll of the dice is all up to chance, but winning Yahtzee doesn't have to be.
 There is some strategy you can apply to the game.

 One more strategy tip: Go for the Yahtzee!
+Remember, that means five of a kind.
 Your first Yahtzee is worth 50 points, and any additional Yahtzee is worth 100.
 You can win a game on that second Yahtzee alone.
-So by all means, if you roll five 6's and each slot is filled except for Sixes, ignore the open slot and call it a Yahtzee.
+So by all means, if you roll five 6's and each slot is filled except for sixes, ignore the open slot and call it a Yahtzee.